Whether you’re an experienced quilter or a beginning quilter, looking for inspiration or instruction, it never hurts to add to your knowledge bank.

 So how do you decide on the best quilt book for your skill level?

-I’ve divided this list of top quilting books into a few different sections so you can find exactly what you are looking for:
+I’ve divided the list below of top quilting books into a few different sections so you can find exactly what you are looking for:

 I hope this list helps you find the perfect book for you – no matter where you are on your quilting journey.